 To this category belong two types of compositions that tell about non-human entities who behave like human beings.

 The Disputation Poems focus on dialogue between a pair of entities, such as animals, plants or metals, each of which argues for its superiority over the other.
-Since the rivals symbolise all of their type, the prologue of the earlier Disputation Poems was generally set in the time of Creation.
-Following the disputation section, a judge—usually a divinity, sometimes a king—determines the victor of the disputation.
+Since the rivals stand in as prototypes, the prologue of the earlier Disputation Poems sets the action in the time of Creation.
+Following the disputation section, a judge—a god or a king—determines the victor of the disputation.
 Composing the Disputation Poems required familiarity with the characteristics of each rival and expertise in the rhetoric of disputation.
 Such skills were apparently valued among Mesopotamian scribes, as the genre of Disputation Poems existed from the Old Babylonian period—initially in Sumerian and later in Akkadian—to the end of the cuneiform culture.
 While no vernacular texts of that sort have been found at Ugarit, the influence of the Mesopotamian Disputation Poems may appear in contemporaneous Egyptian literature, as well as in first millennium works, such as Aramaic Ahiqar (ll.
 101–102) and Hellenistic texts.

 The term Fables refers to compositions in which there are more than two—usually animal—figures, and whose plot is much more complex than the dialogical structure of the Disputations.
 Given that the extant Mesopotamian compositions of this category are all in very fragmentary form, and only a few of them are known to date, it is difficult to ascertain whether this type of works seeks to teach something about human nature by using animals, as is common, for example, in contemporaneous Hurrian (KBo 32.12; 14) and later biblical (such as Judg 9:7–20) fables, or whether it serves another purpose.
 In the Ugaritic literature, no closely related texts have been found.